Lucknow Charbagh railway station

 Lucknow Charbagh (officially Lucknow NR, station code: LKO) is a railway station in Lucknow, Uttar Pradesh, India.
 It is the largest and busiest railway station of Lucknow city.

 The station is part of the Northern Railway zone's Lucknow NR Division and the Varanasi–Lucknow line.

 It is also part of the Lucknow-Rae Bareli-Varanasi line, Lucknow-Sultanpur-Jaunpur City-Varanasi line, Lucknow-Kanpur Suburban Railway and Lucknow-Moradabad line.

 This station is a (NSG 2) category in Northern Railway.
 This station is situated in southern central part of Lucknow and adjacent to Lucknow Junction.

 Nearby stations include (LJN) and (ASH).

 Overview

 Lucknow Charbagh is a high-revenue station, serving over 80,000 passengers and over 180 Mail/Express and 250-300 Passenger trains on a daily basis.
-It is under the administrative control of the Northern Railway zone's Lucknow NR railway division.It is the Headquarter of Lucknow NR railway divison.
+It is under the administrative control of the Northern Railway zone's Lucknow NR railway division.It is the Headquarter of Lucknow NR railway division.

-Lucknow Charbagh is well connected with many important cultural cities such as New Delhi, Kanpur, Prayagraj, Varanasi, Ayodhya, Jaunpur, Agra, Jaipur, Bareilly, Moradabad, Dehradun, Haridwar, Amritsar, Ludhiana, Chandigarh, Jammu, Meerut, Mathura, Bhopal, Indore, Jabalpur, Gwalior, Raipur, Durg, Ujjain, Bilaspur, Ahmedabad, Mumbai, Pune, Surat, Vadodara, Nashik, Jaisalmer, Jodhpur, Kolkata, Patna, Guwahati, Bhubaneswar, Puri, Gaya, Jamshedpur, Dhanbad, Asansol, Chennai, Bangalore, Hyderabad, Kochi, Coimbatore, and Thiruvananthapuram.
+Lucknow Charbagh is well connected with many important cultural cities such as New Delhi, Kanpur, Prayagraj, Varanasi, Ayodhya, Jaunpur, Agra, Jaipur, Bareilly, Moradabad, Dehradun, Haridwar, Amritsar, Ludhiana, Chandigarh, Jammu, Meerut, Mathura, Bhopal, Indore, Jabalpur, Gwalior, Raipur, Durg, Ujjain, Bilaspur, Ahmedabad, Mumbai, Pune, Surat, Vadodara, Nashik, Jodhpur, Kolkata, Patna, Guwahati, Bhubaneswar, Puri, Gaya, Jamshedpur, Dhanbad, Asansol, Chennai, Bangalore, Hyderabad, Kochi, Coimbatore, and Thiruvananthapuram.